 While it may not always be a “one-size-fits-all” solution, point-to-point integration offers various benefits when used in the right situation.

-- Since there is no need for additional intermediaries or complex middleware, P2P integration offers rapid data exchange between systems.
-This contributes to increasing operational efficiency.
+- P2P integration offers rapid data exchange between systems since there is no need for additional intermediaries or complex middleware.
+This increases operational efficiency.

 - Since point-to-point integration doesn’t involve large middleware infrastructures, they have lower setup costs.
 This is especially advantageous for smaller businesses with limited budgets.